 April 20, 1978.
-I went with Roberto today to draw the bones in a burial at temple 33.
-It lay between the building and a three-metre tall stalagmite erected at the top of the stairway coming up from the plaza far below.
+I went with Roberto today to draw a burial at temple 33.
+The bones lay between the building and a three-metre tall stalagmite that had been removed from a cave centuries ago and erected at the top of a stairway far above the main plaza.
 Roberto began to clean the dirt from around the bones with a number-one paint brush, an ice pick and a pointed trowel.
 He cleaned the cranium, the vertebre, the humerus and other bones to make the position of the body clear for photographs and the drawing he asked me to make.
 We sweated, both exposed to the hot sun high above the Huitz and Ceiba trees spread out among and on top of the many buildings of Yaxchilán.
-The Usumacinta River, which also forms the border between the Mexican state of Chiapas and Guatemala, meandered in an oxbow along the edge of Yaxchilán towards Piedras Negras and Palenque, other cities of the Classic Maya period.
-Bomapack, with its well-preserved fresco murals, was due west.
+The Usumacinta River, which also forms the border between the Mexican state of Chiapas and Guatemala, meandered below in an oxbow along the edge of Yaxchilán towards Piedras Negras and Palenque, other cities of the Classic Maya period.
+Bonampack, with its well-preserved fresco murals, was due west.

 I drew a map of the bones at a 1 cm to 10 cm scale, with both a top and a lateral view.
 Later analysis of the cranium and the humerus indicated that the buried man was probably low in the social hierarchy of the Maya, and may have been sacrificed as the tomb of a ruler was backfilled.
-Roberto told me that “More information about the Maya can be gained from two or three burials than the great building before us”.
-After the drawing was done, Roberto slowly collected all the bones, separating the skull and teeth, vertebrae, pelvis, arm bones, fine hand bones, legs and feet into separate plastic bags.
-Now the excavation could continue.
+Roberto told me that “More information about the Maya can be gained from two or three burials than the great building before us.”
+After the drawing was done, he slowly collected all the bones, separating the skull and teeth, vertebrae, pelvis, arm bones, fine hand bones, legs and feet into separate plastic bags.
+Now excavation in search of the ruler could continue.

 April 30, 1978.
 Digging over the last few days revealed a wall at the same level as the base of the stalagmite, suggesting that it was part of an older structure beneath temple 33 and its elaborate roof comb, stuccoed walls and carved doorway lintels dedicated to the life of Bird Jaguar.
 According to the date hieroglyphs, he and his predecessor Shield Jaguar, had ruled Yaxchilán between 708 and 790 A.D.
 The archaeologists had already removed the remains from several other burials, some with a large ceramic plate covering the head and others with small ceramic heads representing the nine Maya gods of the night.